xKev1n/xU-NetFullSharp/README.md

 # References
 <p align="justify">

-  [1] M. Gusarev, R. Kuleev, A. Khan, A. Ramirez Rivera, and A. M. Khattak, “Deep learning models for bone suppression in chest radiographs,” in 2017 IEEE Conference on Computational Intelligence in Bioinformatics and Computational Biology (CIBCB), 2017, pp. 1–7. doi: 10.1109/CIBCB.2017.8058543.
+  [1] M. Gusarev, R. Kuleev, A. Khan, A. Ramirez Rivera, and A. M. Khattak, ‘Deep learning models for bone suppression in chest radiographs’, in 2017 IEEE Conference on Computational Intelligence in Bioinformatics and Computational Biology (CIBCB), 2017, pp. 1–7. doi: 10.1109/CIBCB.2017.8058543.

 </p>